 ZIWA RHINO SANCTUARY RE-OPENS

-which sits on a 70 km² piece of land and home to 33 endangered Southern white rhinos was closed to the public by UWA on 20th April 2021 with a message that no tourism activities would be undertaken until further notice.
+which sits on a 70 km² piece of land and is home to 33 endangered Southern white rhinos was closed to the public by UWA on 20th April 2021 with a message that no tourism activities would be undertaken until further notice.

-The re-opening of Ziwa Rhino Sanctuary brought relief to travelers planning their Uganda tours since it is one of the most exciting places to visit in Uganda and the only place in the country where you can see wild rhinos.
+The re-opening of Ziwa Rhino Sanctuary brought relief to travelers planning their Uganda tour since it is one of the most exciting places to visit in Uganda and the only place in the country where you can see wild rhinos.
 The sanctuary offers visitors on Uganda wildlife safaris an exhilarating rhino tracking adventure in search of these legendary members of the Big Five on foot.

 WHERE IS ZIWA RHINO SANCTUARY FOUND IN UGANDA?

 Ziwa Sanctuary is found in Nakasongola district in the central region of Uganda, about 176km from Kampala.
 It takes about 3 hours to drive there and this is about half of the journey to Murchison Falls National Park – the largest national park in Uganda – which is home to the world’s longest river (the Nile), the world’s most powerful waterfall, and over 76 mammal species including 4 of the Big 5 – lions, leopards, Elephants, and Buffalos.